tristanbatchler/tbat.me/_posts/2024-11-14-godot-golang-mmo-part-7.md

 }
 ```

-Now restart the server and client and you should see something like this:
+Now restart the server and client, and you should see something like this:
 <video controls>
   <source src="/assets/css/images/posts/2024/11/14/consume-spore.webm" type="video/webm">
   Your browser does not support the video tag.